From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Week 3-4: The Pricing Restructure That Felt Impossible

 Nora needed to raise prices on Tier B clients and establish a new baseline for future clients.
-But the margin crisis made timing feel terrible.
+But the margin crisis made the timing feel terrible.
 “How do I raise prices when barely profitable?”

 The math forced the decision.